SeanAWilliams/hypochondriac/README.md

 when TH user first accesses the site, they are greeted with a question, followed by N (probably 2) more questions after they answer.

+## What to work on next .
+TODO
+dynamic questions pulled from backend then presented to the user.